KnowledgeCaptureAndDiscovery/wings/README.md

 -------------
 Alternative A): Use our Docker image (you need to have Docker installed: https://www.docker.com/):
  - `docker pull kcapd/wings-base`
  - Or build it with additional software using our proposed Docker files.
-(See https://github.com/KnowledgeCaptureAndDiscovery/wings-docker for additional instructions.)
+ See https://github.com/KnowledgeCaptureAndDiscovery/wings-docker for additional instructions on running the Docker image.

 Alternative B): Follow the steps below to install WINGS locally:
 1. Get war file.
 Choose from one of the options below: